NowshadRuhan/E-commerce-Full-Project-Using-Django-With-SSLCOMMERZ-Payment-System/README.md

 3. App-Order:
    - In app-order I create two model for store ordering data.
    - The models are Cart model and Order model.
+   - In django there are no custem cart for using cart to e-commerce I created cart model.